-This option can be set by the Printer Inventory, on the PRINTDEV statement, during the INIT call, or during the BDSC; it remains set between calls.
+This option can be set by the Printer Inventory, on the PRINTDEV statement, or during the INIT call, or during the BDSC, and it remains set between calls.
 This field contains the default for PRMODE.
 Only SOSI1, SOSI2, SOSI3, or SOSI4 can be specified.
 Anything else is ignored.
-For information about specifying this option in the Printer Inventory, see Default process mode.
-For information about specifying this option on the PRINTDEV statement, see PRMODE.
+For information about specifying this option in the Printer Inventory, see "Default process mode" on page 77.
+For information about specifying this option on the PRINTDEV statement, see "PRMODE" on page 110.